Paris Is Out!: Production

+Reception

-Legendary Theatre Critic Brooks Atkinson observed the play was "A delightful family comedy in which Molly Picon and Sam Levene are in top form".
+Critic Brooks Atkinson observed the play was a "delightful family comedy in which Molly Picon and Sam Levene are in top form".
 Since Atkinson had recently retired as the Theatre Critic for The New York Times the quote could not be used in promotions as Atkinson did not want to undermine his replacement.
-Theatre Critic Clive Barnes reviewed a Saturday matinee performance of the play for The New York Times stating "I pitied it more than I disliked it", and described it as "a bad play".
+Critic Clive Barnes reviewed a Saturday matinee performance of the play for The New York Times stating "I pitied it more than I disliked it", and described it as "a bad play".
 Barnes' review stated "What must be made instantly clear is that 'Paris Is Out!' is a bad play, not an incompetent play.
 It is trivial and silly.
-Yet I know some people who might enjoy it more than 'King Lear'.
+Yet I know some people who might enjoy it more than 'King Lear'".
 Although Barnes was critical of the play itself, he had praise for its two stars, stating:

 On February 22, 1970, a review by Walter Kerr for the Sunday edition of The New York Times featured the headline "Paris is Out Can Leave Kerr Out".
 Kerr wrote that "Paris is Out is not exactly what those who hate it take it to be.
 (I neither hated it I simply sat there and looked at it)".
-Kerr lauded Sam Levene's starring performance describing him as "blessedly funny, as he practically can't help being, no matter what curmudgeonly things he is called upon to do."
+He lauded Sam Levene's performance, describing him as "blessedly funny, as he practically can't help being, no matter what curmudgeonly things he is called upon to do."

-The box office gross of the original Broadway production increased each of the eleven weeks it was open, yet an Easter Sunday blizzard forced the closure of Paris Is Out along with two others Broadway plays, Art Buchwald's Sheep on the Runway and a revival of Noël Coward's Private Lives with Tammy Grimes and Brian Bedford.

-The play has since been successfully revived in tours and dinner theatre, and it broke records in a run at Philadelphia's Playhouse in the Park (Philadelphia)|Playhouse in the Park with its original co-star Picon.
+The box office gross of the original Broadway production increased each of the eleven weeks it was open, yet an Easter Sunday blizzard forced the closure of Paris Is Out along with two other Broadway plays, Art Buchwald's Sheep on the Runway and a revival of Noël Coward's Private Lives.
+The play has since been successfully revived in tours and dinner theatre, and it broke records in a run at Philadelphia's Playhouse in the Park with its original co-star Picon.
 Pat O'Brien and his wife toured with Paris Is Out for 48 weeks, another tour starred Ann B. Davis.